Hypercubed/DEIVA/readme.md

 ### User-defined custom colors for symbols

 After searching and finding a symbol through the search box, the symbol appears as a label in the search box.
 Within this label, there is a counter which indicates how many features have been found and highlighted in the plot with this symbol.
 The counter has the same color as the symbol in the plot and the legend.
 Within the counter is a small down-arrow.
 Clicking on this arrow opens a color choose dialog.
 This enables the user to define a custom color for any symbol.
-The colors are remebered for each symbol as long as the user stays within one experiment.
+The colors are remebered for each symbol.
 For example, if the user finds a symbol, changes the color, deletes the symbol, and finally finds the symbol again, the last color assigned to this symbol is remembered.

 ### Features with more than one symbol assigned should be separated by semicolon to enable multi-find